josmarqu/Quake_History_Android_Room_App/README.md

 # QuakeHistory_Android_App
-Application that allows  to consult information about the earthquakes that have occurred throughout history.
+Application that allows to consult information using room-persistance-library and a sqlite database.

 ## About the App